 Full disclosure: Stellar actually does more than just replace your spreadsheets, too.
 It isn’t a purpose-built unitasker, but it also doesn’t stray outside its core use.
 That is, the other benefits you get out of using the platform are natural extensions of its organizational function.
 Meaning, if you’re going to manage and organise your influencers effectively, you’ll need to pull their content and engagement, too.
 And while you’re getting that, you might as well put it to some good use, which is exactly what Pill and Levin made sure to do.

-While the design of Stellar isn’t going to wow anyone, there’s something to be said for its simplicity.
 At its core, the platform’s goal is replacing those old spreadsheets—complicated eye-sores with a bunch of data populating cells.
 When you login to Stellar, there’s no struggle to make sense of what you’re seeing.
-There are three different sections of the platform to navigate to: Influencers, Groups, Reports.
-Whichever one you choose to go to, there’s a link to a video demonstrating how to use that particular section.
+There are four different sections of the platform to navigate to : Discovery, Influencers, Projects, Reports.
+Whichever one you choose to go to, there’s a link to a video tutorial demonstrating how to use that particular section.
 It really couldn’t be easier to get your groundings here.

-The first section, Influencers, is where you can add—you guessed it—your influencers.
-Remember, this isn’t a discovery tool.
-It assumes you’ve already got a list of influencers that you’re working with—or are using some other tool to find them.
+The first section, Discovery, is where you can find - you guessed it - new influencers.
+Stellar’s catalogue includes more than 15M+ influencers, across +50 countries, where you can easily select the perfect ones with filters and criterias.
 If you’re already working with influencers and maintaining a “database” of them in Excel, you can bulk import the whole group using CSV or XLS files.
 If you’re adding them as you find them, you can just type in their @username, and Stellar shows you all their social accounts.
-Of course, showing up with your already-established list of influencers doesn't mean that you won't find new ones in the future—and Stellar provides a browser extension so you can quickly add the new profiles right from their pages.
+Stellar provides also a browser extension so you can quickly add the new profiles right from their pages.
 Once you've gone back to the platform, you'll see these new profiles waiting for you.
+With these different possibilities, you can easily find and follow the publications of all your influencers.

 Within the platform, entering a name gets you all of their social profiles.
 Choose any or all of them, click a button and you’re done.
 Much of their data will be instantly available to view, including stats on their total social reach and engagement rate.
-That rate won’t be across all channels, just the one with biggest audience.
-There’s an extra manual step you have to do in figuring out which one that is, and it would be nice if Stellar would just report that information to you directly.
-Other than that, the influencer profile is an excellent resource for information on your influencers.
+The influencer profile is an excellent resource for information on your influencers.
 You’ll get a mini feed for each of their accounts, showing you recent content, including Stories.
-Click on Stats for detailed performance metrics, along with their most used hashtags for the last 30 days and other accounts they mention.
+Click on Stats for detailed performance metrics, along with their most used hashtags for the last 30 days and other accounts they mention, and past collaborations.

 Once you’ve got your influencers all added in, you can then start to organize them into groups.
 Those groups can be anything you want them to be—by topic, or audience, or campaign, or all of them—it’s super flexible.
-That said, the process of creating and populating these groups is Stellar’s one low point.
-It’s not that it’s a terribly painful process, but it’s more cumbersome than it could be.
 You add influencer to groups in one of two ways.
-If you’re in the Influencers section, you can bulk select all the influencers you want in a group, then add them with a single click of a button—IF you’ve already created the group.
-This is something you’ll do three or four times before it likely becomes muscle memory to just create groups before adding influencers.
-You can also add influencers to groups in the Groups section (naturally), and here the process isn’t great.
-While you can add multiple influencers to a group at once, you have select them one at a time.
-Meaning: you can either their name in and click on the matching influencer when she pops up in an autosuggest feature, or you just click on the search field for a drop down list of all your influencers and scroll through what could be a really long list to select them.
-And then you do either of these again for each influencer you add.
+If you’re in the Influencers section, you can bulk select all the influencers you want in a group, then add them with a single click of a button.
+You can also add influencers to groups in the Groups section (naturally), and here the process is smoother: you can add multiple influencers to a group in the same time.

 The final section, Reports, is what seals the deal in favor of Stellar.
 You’ll primarily run reports on your own campaigns, but there’s nothing to stop you from monitoring your competitors, too.
-That could be useful intel in developing you own strategies.
+That could be useful intel in developing your own strategies.
 To create a report, you tell the platform which influencer group you want to include, give it a start and end date, select which social channels you want to monitor, tell it which hashtags or mentions to look for, and it starts collecting data.
 If you’re trying to drive clicks to a URL as part of your campaign, you can add it in here, too.
-You’ll then be able to see which influencers were the most successful at driving traffic.
+You’ll then be able to see which influencers were the most successful at driving traffic, conversions and return on investment.

 The reports you get are very thorough.
 One section shows you top level metrics of a campaign: total reach and engagement, the number of influencers, total number of posts, clicks—there’s a lot here.